StormbreakerEnterprises/Tactics/README.md

 ## Units

-There are 3 units in Tactics.
+There are 4 units in Tactics.
 They are:

 * Swordsman
 * Maceman
 * Spearman
+* Scout